Alluvial Soil

 Vegetables and Fruits

-Due to its fertility and the ease of cropping alluvial soil is usually heavily populated and high in terms of agriculture.
+Due to its fertility and the ease of cropping, alluvial soil is usually heavily populated and high in terms for agriculture.

 2. Water Retention and Recharge of Groundwater

-Alluvial soils are porous and water can be absorbed vertically thereby contributing to ground water recharge.
-This renders it a significant soil in the regions that depend on wells irrigation.
+Alluvial soils are porous, and water can be absorbed vertically, thereby contributing to groundwater recharge.
+This renders it a significant soil in the regions that depend on well irrigation.

 3. Industrial Use